TrueCar: 2020–present

 On June 14, 2023, CEO Michael Darrow resigned after leading the company to four straight years of declining financial results.
 The company's CFO, Jantoon Reigersman took over as CEO and laid off 24% of the company's employees.

+On January 21, 2026, it was announced that Fair Holdings, Inc. had completed the purchase of TRUECar in a take-private transaction.
+Fair Holdings is a company formed by a group of investors led by co-founder Painter and which has Zurich North America and AutoNation as some of its partners.